jfrog/documentation/jfrog-applications/frogbot/scan-repositories.md

   ![](../.gitbook/assets/fix-pr.png)

-_**NOTE:**_: The pull request fix is presently unavailable for older NuGet projects that use the package.config file instead of the PackageReference syntax.
+_**NOTE:**_ The pull request fix is presently unavailable for older NuGet projects that use the package.config file instead of the PackageReference syntax.

 #### Adding Security Alerts